AMWA-TV/nmos-parameter-registers/device-types/README.md

 # NMOS Device Types

-This Device Types parameter register contains values that may be used to identify the role of a device within the production environment (such as camera, mixer, tally light etc.), used in the 'type' property of the device resource defined in the [AMWA IS-04 NMOS Discovery and Registration Specification](https://github.com/AMWA-TV/nmos-discovery-registration).
+This Device Types parameter register contains values that may be used to identify the role of a device within the production environment (such as camera, mixer, tally light etc.), used in the `type` property of the device resource defined in the [AMWA IS-04 NMOS Discovery and Registration Specification](https://specs.amwa.tv/is-04).

 ## Criteria

-- Values used for the device 'type' property are not required to be included in this parameter register.
+- Values used for the device `type` property are not required to be included in this parameter register.
 - Each entry MUST define a unique device type name (which is a URN).
 - Each entry MUST have a short description and include contact information for the proponent(s).
 - Each entry SHOULD provide a link to a specification for the device type, as well as identifying any AMWA Specifications and versions for which the entry is applicable.